basilhayek/basilhayek.github.io/_drafts/2020-11-23-notion-book-queue.md

 ### Getting set up

 For the initial exploration, I'm going to use [repl.it](https://repl.it/@basilhayek/Notion-Sample#main.py) to play around with the API.
 Access to Notion requires a token embedded in a cookie.
 Since I want to keep this safe, I'll be using a [.env file on repl.it](https://docs.repl.it/repls/secret-keys) to store it.
+A quick test using an incognito window shows that anything I put into the .env file will not be visible to anyone else viewing the public repl.

+After dropping in this code and doing a test run, it looks like I'm ready to go--but that's for next time.

+> import os
+from notion.client import NotionClient

+# Obtain the `token_v2` value by inspecting your browser cookies on a logged-in (non-guest) session on Notion.so
+secret_token = os.getenv("TOKEN")

+if secret_token:
+  client = NotionClient(token_v2=secret_token)

+  test_page = os.getenv("TEST_PAGE")

+  # Replace this URL with the URL of the page you want to edit
+  page = client.get_block(test_page)

+  print("The old title is:", page.title)

+  # Note: You can use Markdown!
+We convert on-the-fly to Notion's internal formatted text data structure.
+  page.title = "The title has now changed, and has *live-updated* in the browser!"
+else:
+  print("Fork this and create your own .env file with your TOKEN and TEST_PAGE")